Hypersonic/Cellar-Strider/README.md

 Press `i` to open your inventory, select an item with `W` and `S`, then close the inventory with `Enter`.
 To use the item, press `Space` while in the game.
+For swords and keys, remember to be right next to the object when using it.
+For swords, a good technique is to move towards the enemy, press `Space`, and then immediate move away so they cannot retaliate.

 Maps
 ====